 Dean Puckett (Writer/Director)

 Dean Puckett is a writer/director based in Plymouth.
 For ten years he took a ‘Gonzo’ approach to documentary filmmaking, often living with and immersing himself in his subjects.
-From his adaptation of Dr. Nafeez Mohammed's book The Crisis of Civilization, through to his three ethnographic documentaries, Grasp the Nettle, Honey at the Top and The AutistiX ( The Guardian.)
+From his adaptation of Dr. Nafeez Mosaddeq Ahmed's book The Crisis of Civilization, through to his three ethnographic documentaries, Grasp the Nettle, Honey at the Top and The AutistiX ( The Guardian.)
 He has shown a passion for telling gripping stories about people living on the edge of mainstream society.
 In 2015, with backing from Creative England and the BFI, he made the move into fiction with an award-winning short film called Circles and then most recently, The Sermon, a rural set ‘folk-horror’ dealing with sexuality faith and oppression which had its world premiere at BFI-Flare and has screened at Overlook film festival, Palm Springs short-fest and many more.
 In addition to this, he recently directed a ‘Straight8’ film called Satan’s Bite, which was shot on one roll of super8 film with no editing and selected to world premiere at the Cannes film festival.

 With this trilogy of bold short films he has shown he is ready for his first feature, I FEEL BLOOD - A folk-horror for the post-Brexit generation.